xylemase/TestingTools/README.md

 1. Ensure that Golang v.
 1.20.x (or later) is installed, as I wrote these tests with that version.
 2. In your local repo of TestingTools, descend into the `Golang` folder, then into the `Cards` subfolder.
 3. In the `Cards` folder, run `go test`.
 Expected result: **`Pass`**.

-If you like, you can run with higher verbosity on `go test`: `go test -v`, or `-vv` etc.
+If you like, you can run with higher verbosity on `go test`: `go test -v`.
+This verbosity setting pertains to the golang test runner.
+It will show you each test's status, so you can pinpoint where an error occurred.
+If you include more than one `v`, it's not defined, and will trigger a usage message, while failing the test.

-You can also edit and save deck_test.go to raise the internal verbosity setting there, to see more of what is happens in the interaction with the Deck of Cards API:
-1. Open the deck_test.go file in your favorite editor.
-2. Find the line that says: `var verbosity = 0`.
-3. Edit that line to raise the integer from 0 to some higher number: 1, 2, or 3.
-4. Save, then re-run the test.
-You'll see progressively more output with each higher verbosity.
-5. Restore verbosity to zero, and save for production use.
+There are also package-level flags (verbosity) -v flag, and another `-meta_test` flag that pertain to this particular test package.
+If invoke either, or both package-level flags, you'll want the test by test context.
+So, first include the runner flag, then the runner flag `-args` to introduce the package-level flags.
+Then provide the package flags as desired.
+E.g:

+    go test -v -args -v=1

+    go test -v -args -v=3

+    go test -v -args -meta_test

+    go test -v -args -v=1 -meta_test

+As you can see above, the package-level verbosity flag takes an integer value.
+The higher the value, the more information is shared, up to a point.
+Currently the level 3 is the maximum.

+Including `-meta_test` will "test the test" by contriving failures in some selectd test conditions.
+I "unsort" card orderings that should be sorted, and sort some that should be unsorted.
+I also mess up the count of some cards in a test condition where they should appear exactly once in the deck.
+At the time this is written, that's an exhaustive list of all I do.

+You'll never want to run with `-meta_test` in place during production use.
+It's purely diagnostic, to ensure that a desired error is being caught.